milesegan/scala-hadoop-example/README.md

    the directory in which you've checked out this tutorial
 4. copy the commons-logging jar from the lib directory of the hadoop distribution to the directory in which you've checked out this tutorial
+4. copy the commons-cli jar from the lib directory of the hadoop distribution to the directory in which you've checked out this tutorial
-4. copy the scala-library.jar jar from the lib directory of the scala distribution to the directory in which you've checked out this tutorial
+5. copy the scala-library.jar jar from the lib directory of the scala distribution to the directory in which you've checked out this tutorial
-5. run the scala version of WordCount with the run.sh script included here
+6. run the scala version of WordCount with the run.sh script included here